Morrison-Low baronets

 The Low, later Morrison-Low Baronetcy, of Kilmaron in the County of Fife, is a title in the Baronetage of the United Kingdom.
-It was created on 27 November 1908 for Sir James Low, Lord Provost of Dundee from 1893 to 1896.
-He was the son of William Low and his wife Janet, daughter of Alexander Morrison.
-The second Baronet assumed by deed poll the additional surname of Morrison.
-As of 2014 the title is held by his grandson, the fourth Baronet, who succeeded his father, in 2012.
+It was created on 27 November 1908 for Sir James Low, managing director of Lindsay & Low of Carolina Port, manufacturers of jams, bread and confectionery.
+The son of William Low and his wife Janet, daughter of Alexander Morrison, he was Lord Provost of Dundee from 1893 to 1896.

+The 2nd Baronet assumed by deed poll in 1924 the additional surname of Morrison.
+As of the title is held by his grandson, the 4th Baronet, who succeeded his father in 2012.